svdoever/svdoever.github.io/src/pages/Sitecore_Demo_Portal_headless_development.md

 Next to that, we will create a `src` folder, and in this `src` folder, we can create out front-end websites.
 We can use the [The JSS app initializer | Sitecore Documentation](https://doc.sitecore.com/xp/en/developers/hd/21/sitecore-headless-development/the-jss-app-initializer.html) to scaffold these websites.
 Lets start with a website called `acme-website`.

+> Why `acme-website`?
+I often use ACME as a sample company name in blogposts and demos.
+The "ACME" company, often featured in the "Road Runner" cartoon series, is a fictional corporation that provides a wide array of products, many of which are absurdly specialized, implausible, or downright dangerous.
+ACME is best known for supplying Wile E. Coyote with a variety of gadgets, tools, and devices intended to help him catch the Road Runner.
+These products, however, invariably fail, often with comical consequences.
+>
 ![Using the JSS app initializer](Sitecore_Demo_Portal_headless_development/image-20242245013828.png)

 After selecting `nextjs` we go for the following configuration settings, where we also select the `nextjs-sxa` add-on initializer, so we can combine the power of Next.js with the power of SXA: